 - Her age and when the story takes place

-- Her interests and abilities
+- Interests and abilities

 - The tone and character of her relationship with her family and others in her world